 Note: 1) An arrest can occur any time an individual is charged with a felony, misdemeanor or another type of violation.
 2) A summons can be issued for a violation or crime, including but not limited to a parking summons, moving violation, disorderly conduct, or another violation.

-Note: 1) During a “full investigation,” the CCRB’s civilian investigators gather documentary and video evidence and conduct interviews with complainants, victims, civilian witnesses, subject officers and witness officers in order to determine whether the allegations occurred, and whether they constitute misconduct.
+Note: During a “full investigation,” the CCRB’s civilian investigators gather documentary and video evidence and conduct interviews with complainants, victims, civilian witnesses, subject officers and witness officers in order to determine whether the allegations occurred, and whether they constitute misconduct.
 At the conclusion of the investigation, a closing report is prepared summarizing the relevant evidence and providing a factual and legal analysis of the allegations.
 The closing report and investigative file is provided to the Board for disposition.
-2) The decrease in complaints in 2012 is due to the impact of Hurricane Sandy when CCRB offices were either closed or operating with minimal capacity from November 2012 through January 2013.

 Successful mediations can benefit communities because a measure of trust and respect often develops between the parties.